-If you're pulling a grading or building permit in El Dorado County and your project is anywhere near a native oak tree, the county will likely require an Oak Resource Management Plan (ORMP) before work begins.
-This is one of the most specific and time-sensitive arborist services in the county — and one that general tree services typically can't provide.
+If you're pulling a grading or building permit in El Dorado County, California and your project is anywhere near a native oak tree, the county will likely require an Oak Resource Management Plan (ORMP) before work begins.
+This is one of the most specific and time sensitive arborist services in the county, and one that general tree services typically can't provide.

 What the County Requires

-El Dorado County’s Oak Resources Management Plan Ordinance protects native oaks with trunk diameters of 5 inches DBH or greater.
+El Dorado County, California’s Oak Resources Management Plan Ordinance protects native oaks with trunk diameters of 5 inches DBH or greater.
 If a proposed project could affect oak trees within or adjacent to the grading area, the county requires:

 An inventory of affected oaks